-2023 INTERSESSION
+2024 INTERSESSION

-Intersession Courses for 2023
+Intersession Courses for 2024

 PHILOSOPHY

 Intersession is a unique term of study designed to provide our students the chance to enrich their Saints experience and their college prep curriculum by engaging in a variety of interest-based courses.

 Our desire to help students develop a passion for learning can sometimes be difficult to accomplish in traditional college prep classes.
 Providing students the opportunity to investigate studies in areas that interest them sparks a curiosity and inquisitiveness that naturally stimulates their desire to learn new things.
 Offering courses like scuba, sailing, cooking, film production, and various internship opportunities will give the students new and unique opportunities to discover a passion and/or skill set that they may embrace well beyond high school.

-The following courses are only offered during Intersession: January 2023
+The following courses are only offered during Intersession: January 2024

 Course descriptions are purposely brief to invite students to dialogue with teachers about these learning opportunities so that Intersession choices are well thought out.
-These general courses fulfill one semester of elective credit.
+These general courses fulfil one semester of elective credit.

 The following courses are conducted on the Saints campus:

 INTRODUCTION TO ARCHITECTURE 919

 Grades 10-12

 Content: You will love this hands-on study of architecture.
 Guest architects will be featured who will focus on various aspects of building and building types.
 Students will decide on a project and work in teams to design and build 3-D architectural models, including the preparation of floor plans, elevations, and landscape drawings.

 CAREERS IN SPORTS 909

 Grades 10-12

 Content: Looking and preparing for a career in sports?
 Students will learn what career opportunities are available in the various facets of life dealing with sports.
 Are you the next great sports agent?

 COOKING BASICS 913

 Grades 11-12 • Cost: \$120

 Limit 45 students - Upper Class Priority

 Content: Students will learn the steps involved in food preparation from buying, cooking, serving, and most importantly eating.
 Table manners will also be emphasized.

 ENGINEERING DESIGN 932

 Grades 10-12 • Cost: \$50

 Content: Introduces students to the engineering design process utilizing a competitive design project.
 Small groups of students conceive, design, build and test a project for the Rube-Goldberg Design contest.

+INTRODUCTION TO PYTHON PROGRAMMING 946

+Grades 10-12

+Content: Learn the fundamentals of programming concepts, including data types, variables, decision statements, loops, and input and output.
+Develop simple scripts using common scripting language constructs, including lists, literals, and regular expressions.
+Gain an introduction to programming through hands-on activities that are beginner friendly.

 FILM PRODUCTION 927

 Grades 10-12 • Cost: \$70

 Content: Students go through the process from start to finish creating a short film.
 Students write storyboard, film, and edit a short film.

 SAINTS MONEYBALL! - AN INTRODUCTION TO BASEBALL ANALYTICS 926

 Grades 10-12

 Content: This is a 'must take' course for any sports fan; especially those who enjoy the game of baseball!
 Learn how probability, math, and statistics can be used to help baseball teams improve player and lineup selection as well as in game strategy.

 LIFETIME PHYSICAL FITNESS 924

 Grades 10-12

 Content: Students will engage in lifetime physical fitness activities that are challenging, rewarding and fun.
 Takes place on campus with field trips possible.

 Fulfills P.E. graduation requirement.